Is Uranium Dangerous?

 So, Is Uranium Dangerous?

 Alpha, beta, gamma: No I’m not talking about a sorority.
-These are the three radioactive forms of radiation are the byproducts of the chain of decay of uranium and each have varying levels of danger.
+These are the three radioactive forms of radiation, and they are the byproducts of the chain of decay of uranium and each have varying levels of danger.
 Radiation from uranium decay starts out with alpha particles.
 When uranium decays it is converted into helium as the alpha particle, and thorium as the daughter nucleus.

 The next element down the chain is Thorium-234.
-As it decays an electron and an antineutrino, which are beta particles, are ejected from the nucleus.
-The proton is converted into a neutron, causing thorium to change into protactinium.
-This is known as beta decay.
-During this process the atom gets into an excited state and wants to drop to a lower energy level and it does this through gamma rays emissions.
-Gamma rays are photons or packs of electromagnetic radiation, like x-rays, and are the most dangerous outside the body.
+As it decays, an electron and an antineutrino are ejected from the nucleus, and these are beta particles.
+The proton is converted into a neutron, which is known as beta decay, causing thorium to change into protactinium.
+During this process the atom gets into an excited state and wants to drop to a lower energy level, and it does this through gamma ray emissions.
+Gamma rays are photons, or packs of electromagnetic radiation, like x-rays, and are the most dangerous outside the body.

 As we touched on it a bit already, yes, uranium can be dangerous, but knowing the process of decay that we just went over helps you understand how to be safe if you do encounter it.
-Here’s a few explanations to help with what you just learned:
+Here are a few explanations to help with what you just learned: